Are Slot Machines Honest?

 Is there some sort of coding on the chip that let’s you know it’s an approved chip?

-There is a code number which we have on file that contains all of the attributes on that chip including its percentage.
+There is a code number that we have on file that contains all of the attributes on that chip including its percentage.
 We would look at either the manufacturer’s code number or our own approval number which also has to be on the chip and then from that we go back to our computer and it tells us what percentage it has to be.

 Are the chips in the machines sealed or taped?
 Is there any way you can see if they’ve been tampered with?